homeisfar/LinuxDir2HTML/README.md

 - Much, much, much faster
 - Highly improved code

-This program will produce essentially an identical output to Snap2HTML - using the same template from that project.
+LinuxDir2HTML will produce essentially an identical output to Snap2HTML by using the same HTML template from that project.

 ## Installation
 ### Python PIP